heading-dotUnlock Peak Performance

 How GAINSWave® Works

-It might sound like GAINSWave® is too good to be true, but the fact is this kind of erectile dysfunction treatment in Kiawah Island, SC uses scientifically-backed, time-tested technologies and applications to improve male sexual performance.
+It might sound like GAINSWave® is too good to be true, but the fact is this kind of erectile dysfunction treatment Near Me Kiawah Island, SC uses scientifically-backed, time-tested technologies and applications to improve male sexual performance.
 Technically referred to as Low-Intensity Extracorporeal Shockwave Therapy (LI-ESWT), our GAINSWave® procedure goes right to the crux of the issue.
 Low-intensity sound waves break up plaque formation in your penis while stimulating new blood vessel growth.
 These new blood vessels help get more blood to your penis, ultimately improving your ability to perform.
 This incredible treatment not only increases blood flow - it also causes new nerve tissues to grow, making your penis more sensitive and easily stimulated.

 It all happens through a process called neurogenesis, which increases penis sensitivity.
 What sets GAINSWave® apart from others is the use of low-intensity sound waves to achieve increased blood flow and sensitivity.
 Because this procedure is completely non-invasive, you won't ever have to worry about expensive insurance claims or unsightly scarring.
 All you have to worry about is enjoying life like you used to, without having to undergo surgery or putting harmful substances in your body.